 During the procedure, and depending on how lax the neck skin has become, the placement of the surgical incisions could vary but are typically placed around the earlobe and near the hairline in the skin behind the earlobe.
 Sometimes it is also necessary to make an incision below the chin.

 Post-procedure, patients are to wear a soft bulky compression dressing around the neck.
 It will be removed the day after surgery.
-Once the dressing has been removed, a lighter and more elastic bandage dressing is to be worn for the next 3-4 days in order to minimize the amount of post-operative neck swelling.
+Once the dressing has been removed, a lighter and more elastic bandage dressing is to be worn for the next 3-4 days to minimize the amount of post-operative neck swelling.
 It is also useful in supporting the neck during the recovery period.

 Are You a Candidate?